Sketchify-Dev/pulseguard-oracle/README.md

 4. Add the same environment variables in Vercel project settings
 5. Redeploy to pick up the env vars

-Without `QWEN_API_KEY`, PulseGuard falls back to rule-based summaries, dashboard and API still work fully.
+Without `QWEN_API_KEY`, PulseGuard falls back to rule-based summaries; dashboard and API still work fully.
-Without `KV_REST_API_URL`, history and stats are disabled gracefully, all other features still work.
+Without `KV_REST_API_URL`, history and stats are disabled gracefully; all other features still work.

 ---